 Red Velvet Sugar Cookie Bars

 These could quite possibly be the best cookie bars that I have ever made.
 They’re thick, dense and slightly crisp on the edges.
-It’s a perfect cross between a cookie and bar.
-Topped with creamy goodness, these are going to be you new go to favorites.
+It’s a perfect cross between a cookie and dessert bar.
+Topped with a decadent cream cheese frosting, these are going to be you new go-to favorites.
+They’re everything you love about red velvet cake but in a moist, fudgy dessert bar form.
+Psst- they’re also a great option for Valentine’s Day!

-Ingredients for Red Velvet Sugar Cookies and Frosting
+Ingredients for Red Velvet Cookie Bars and Frosting

 These red velvet sugar cookies are scrumptious and easy to make.
-You are going to love how fast this comes together.
+You are going to love how fast both the cookie bars and frosting come together.
+If you’re looking for exact measurements, they can all be found in the recipe card below.

-- Unsweetened Cocoa: If you have non alkalized cocoa powder, use that, it’s authentic.
+- Unsweetened Cocoa: If you have non-alkalized (also known as Dutch process) cocoa powder, use that!

 - Red Food Coloring: For that signature red color.